SCUT-IEL/CNN-FC/README.md

 This project is licensed under the MIT License - see the LICENSE file for details

 ## Contact
-Siqi Cai, Enze Su

-Shien-Ming Wu School of Intelligent Engineering, South China University of Technology, Guangzhou, Guangdong Province, China.
+Enze Su, Shien-Ming Wu School of Intelligent Engineering, South China University of Technology, Guangzhou, Guangdong Province, China.

-enzesu@hotmail.com
+E-mail: enzesu@hotmail.com